Digital Imaging (CBCT and DPT)

 The Health Protection Agency require a service level agreement to be in place between the CBCT practice and referring practice.
 Before we can accept referrals, a service level agreement will be required outlining the training of the referring practitioner and to ensure requests are justified.
 Justification referral criteria can be seen in chapter 4 of the SEDENTEXCT evidence based guidelines for Cone Beam CT for dental and maxillofacial radiology.

-The prescribing dentist is required by The Health Protection Agency to have undertaken 'Core Training in CBCT' as outlined in the HPA-CRCE-010 report.
+The referring dentist is required by The Health Protection Agency to have undertaken 'Core Training in CBCT' as outlined in the HPA-CRCE-010 report.